 Can the course-by-course evaluation for international applicants be waived?

 We require the

 course-by-course evaluation to convert international GPAs to a 4.0 scale and verify that the college or university has the equivalence of US regional accreditation.
 Therefore, this requirement cannot be waived.
 We cannot begin reviewing for admission until an official course-by-course evaluation is received from one of our three approved evaluation companies; ECE, Educational Perspectives, or One Earth.

 Can I apply before I have earned my bachelor’s degree?

 For most programs, we will consider you for admission if you are in your final term of your undergraduate degree.
+If you have not yet received your degree, submitted transcripts must include grades from the term prior to your final term.
 If you are admitted, you will need to submit an updated transcript after your degree has been posted.
 If this is not received by the time you begin graduate school here at DePaul, you will be blocked from registering for future quarters.
 Additionally, US citizens and permanent residents cannot receive federal financial aid for graduate school until we have received proof that your bachelor’s degree has been completed.

 * For MFA and PhD programs, please contact the admissions office for further details regarding applying before your bachelor’s degree has been awarded.

 Can I apply to more than one program?

 Students are only allowed to have one active application per term.
 If you are not accepted for your original program, or you would like to change your program after admission, please contact your admission officer to discuss your options.
 Students are not allowed to pursue more than one program at a time.